Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 #### Description

-In order to define a custom test class, you need to extends `GiskardTest` and implement the `execute` method
+In order to define your own test class, you need to extends `GiskardTest` and implement the `execute` method

 #### Main methods \[Reference]